bluz71/vim-nightfly-colors/README.md

 let g:airline_theme = 'nightfly'
 ```

-Alternatively, a simple status line,
+Alternatively,
 [vim-moonfly-statusline](https://github.com/bluz71/vim-moonfly-statusline), is
-available for those that just want an uncomplicated status line.
+available for those that want a simple yet informative status line.
 After the
 _vim-moonfly_statusline_ plugin has been installed, please add the following to
 your _vimrc_: